potassium-chloride/SmartWiFiLocker/README.md

 For build use Android Studio

 # Bugs
- - If launch app at unsafe zone, go to safe zone and enter password then com.android.settings droped.
+ - If launch app at unsafe zone, go to safe zone and enter password then com.android.settings crashes.
  - Not all methods works on all devices

 Contact me: https://t.me/DolgikhKA, https://vk.me/id169221285.